There typically are three types of people in our modern day society.

 The later groups, those eating on the go and those distracted by screens, are considered mindless eaters.

 Mindless eating, as the name suggests, is when we pay little or no attention to what or how much food is going into our mouths.
-Have you ever watched TV while eating a pack of sweets or a bag of crisps and, unknown to yourself, polished off the entire contents?
+Have you ever watched TV while eating a pack of sweets or a bag of crisps and polished off the entire contents?
 This is mindless eating.

 With all this in mind, consider your eating behaviour over the past week.
 Have you been mindful of what you’re eating?
 Could you make improvements?
 If you’ve a long way to go, start off small, committing to one mindful meal per day, five out of the seven days per week.
 Before you know it, you’ll be enjoying every meal with more thought and appreciation than ever before.